 Exploring the Trails

-There are many miles of trails available here, many of which are multi use.
-Inland Lake is perfect for hikers, bikers and joggers, and is three miles long.
-If you or another family member is in a wheelchair, the Interpretive Boardwalk is the perfect place for a stroll and totals two miles.
-There’s also a Multi Use trail and Mouse Trail, which are both two and a half miles long.
+There are many miles of trails available here, many of which are multi-use.
+The three-mile Inland Lake is perfect for hikers, bikers, and joggers.
+The ADA-accessible Interpretive Boardwalk is the perfect place for a stroll and totals two miles.
+There’s also a Multi-Use Trail and Mouse Trail, which are both two and a half miles long.
 You will be able to see acres of marshland, woodland, and meadows when you hike along these trails.

 If there is enough snow during the winter months, you can enjoy a host of snow-related activities at Maumee Bay State Park.
-There’s no better way to unleash your creativity in the winter time than getting out in the snow to build snow sculptures.
+There’s no better way to unleash your creativity in the wintertime than getting out in the snow to build snow sculptures.
 Many people build igloos and snowmen, but you don’t have to stop there.
 You can also make lots of snow angels, or even sneak up on someone for a friendly snowball fight.

 When the conditions are just right, the ponds and lake make for excellent spots for ice skating.
 Make sure to bring along your ice skates and wrap up warmly before venturing outside.
 Enjoy testing out your balance first and then whirring around the lakes and ponds once you get the hang of it.
 Just be sure that the ice is plenty thick enough first before venturing out.

 If you’re not up for cross-country skiing, you can still go out and enjoy the scenic trails.
 This outdoor activity provides a new view of the park, and you can take your camera along to get some pictures of the stunning sights you see.
 There’s so much to discover here and there’s nothing holding you back, just be sure to bundle up for the cold.
 You might also want to strap on some snowshoes if the snow is pretty deep.

-In the winter time, some of the trails are open for cross-country skiing, so bring along your skiing equipment.
+In the wintertime, some of the trails are open for cross-country skiing, so bring along your skiing equipment.
 If you don't have any you can always rent some from the Maumee Bay Lodge.
-The 2.5-mile Mouse Trail meanders through the young woodlands and meadows and is perfect for this exciting activity, and you’ll find many people skiing on this trail when the conditions are right.
+The 2.5-mile Mouse Trail meanders through the young woodlands and meadows and is perfect for this exciting activity.
+You’ll find many people skiing on this trail when the conditions are right.
 Whether you’re new or experienced, you’ll be sure to have a great time when you go out.